 There are several public parks in Dharan, among which Jalambar Park is a great place for a picnic.
 Dharan is truly a paradise for pork barbecue lovers.

-Bijaypur is the hill and settlement on the east of the present Dharan.
-Prior to the unification of Nepal, it was the capital of the state of Limbuwan and it was also the headquarters of the Limbuwan Territory.
-It is clear from the Puranas and the people that four names are synonymous to Bijayapur.
+Bijapur is the hill and settlement on the east of the present Dharan.
+Before the unification of Nepal, it was the capital of the state of Limbuwan and it was also the headquarters of the Limbuwan Territory.
+It is clear from the Puranas and the people that four names are synonymous with Bijayapur.

 The names are Rudraksharanya, Vedipur, Vijayapur, and Shitshail.
 Rudraksharanya Mahatmya has promoted its religious significance by giving it the name of Rudraksharanyama.
 Since Bijayapur is a forest of many Rudraksha.

 Similarly, it is said that as Bijapur was once ruled by Sen king Bijaya Sen so its name remained bijayapur.
 It has been said in the Rudraksharanya Mahatmya that peaceful cold airflow here so it is also referred to as Shitshail.
 And the story of why it is known as Vedapur is associated with the Mahabharata.